 Breast cancer is the most common cancer in the UK.
-The lifetime risk of a woman developing breast cancer is one in eight.
-The majority of breast cancers (80%) occur in women over the age of 50.
-Specific causes of breast cancer or why some people get breast cancer and some don't are not known.
-Research suggests that breast cancer is caused by a combination of many different factors, many of which are beyond our control.
+The lifetime risk of a woman developing breast cancer is 1 in 8.
+The majority of breast cancers (81%) occur in women over the age of 50.
+Exactly why some people get breast cancer and some don't is not fully understood.
+Research suggests that breast cancer is caused by a combination of lots of different factors, many of which are beyond our control.

 What is risk?

 Research has shown that some things can increase or decrease the likelihood of getting breast cancer.
 These are called 'risk factors'.
-However, as we are all different, risk factors will not affect us all in the same way.
+But we are all different, so risk factors will not affect us all in the same way.
 One person may have many risk factors and not develop breast cancer, while another may have very few and be diagnosed with it.

-Risk measures the chance of something happening.
+Risk is the chance of something happening.
 There are a number of ways in which risk is represented.
 Risk is commonly talked about in two ways – absolute risk and relative risk.

-- Absolute risk: the actual chances (odds) of something happening to a person over a period of time.
-It is not compared to anything, it’s just the likelihood of something occurring.
+- Absolute risk: the actual chances (odds) of something happening over a period of time.
+It’s not compared to anything; it’s just the likelihood of something occurring.
 Absolute risk is often reported as a figure such as 1 in 8 (12%).

-- Relative risk: the likelihood of something increasing or reducing a particular risk, for example people who smoke compared to non-smokers.
+- Relative risk: compares risk between different populations to show the likelihood of something increasing or reducing a particular risk, for example the risk of lung cancer in people who smoke compared to non-smokers.
 Relative risk doesn’t explain your actual risk.
 Relative risk is often reported as a percentage reduction of the absolute risk.

 Risk in the news

-News headlines on breast cancer ‘causes’, or ‘breast cancer is linked to…’ stories are frequently reported in the news, but when you look behind the headlines the true story can be very different.
+Headlines on breast cancer ‘causes’, or ‘breast cancer is linked to…’ stories are frequently in the news, but when you look behind the headlines the true story can be very different.

 Some news stories about breast cancer risk are based on limited or questionable research, or involve only a small number of people.
 Sometimes the results are exaggerated or reported in a misleading way and the increase in risk – if proved at all – is very small.